boxyhq/website/docs/jackson/deploy/service.md

 The service offers a readiness and health check endpoint that can be configured in orchestration tools like Docker Compose and Kubernetes.

 The `/api/health` GET endpoint returns a 200 when the service ready and healthy or a 5xx (typically 503) error if unhealthy.
+The response contains the current version of jackson ex:- `{"version":"1.0.0"}`.

 ## With Docker